Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Cost Banana
 New (erroneously marked as complete, must have meant hire)
 ###			C	Get full list of Vendor traits to test and complete category

+#	N	Item Groups
+Next release

+#	N	Object Additions
+##		C	Air Conditioner
+Enable "Fumigating" w/ staff in gas masks as option GasVent.fumigationSelected
+##		C	Fire Hydrant
+Ability to be already shooting water according to direction
+##		C	Flaming Barrel
+- Gibs (Black)
+- Oil (Dark Green)
+- Ooze (Yellow)
+- Water (Blue)
+##		C	Movie Screen
+Allow Text like Sign

+#	N	Player Utilities
+This might need to be its own mod
+##		H	Mouse3 Bind to command followers
+- Target
+  - Ground - All Stand Guard
+  - Agent - All Attack
+  - Self - All Follow
+- Could also be an item or SA
+##		H	Mutators to omit Vanilla content when custom is available
+- If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
+##		H	Save Chunk Pack configuration between loads
+- I.e., only deactivate chunk packs when the player says so!
+  - This is useful but doesn't belong in CCU, it belongs in a QOL mod
+##		H	Show Chunk info on Mouseover in Map mode
+- When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
+  - Gives credit to author
+  - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.
+    - This is useful but doesn't belong in CCU, it belongs in a QOL mod

 #	√	Campaign Editor
 No features planned yet